 P3s are making sustainable development much more attainable, and these three communities are terrific examples of the success of this approach:

 1. Montréal, Canada

 The Centre Hospitalier de l’Université de Montréal, or CHUM, is a new state-of-the-art, 3-million-square-foot hospital on the campus of the University of Montréal.
 Because CHUM was relocating three hospitals that survived several hundred years, a critical focus for this sustainable infrastructure was design.

 This facility uses a solution called “energy recovery,” wherein heat wheels recapture warm and humid air leaving the building and transfer it back into the fresh air entering it.
 This allows the hospital to use 40 percent less energy than a medical center's typical baseline.
 Another solution included efficient plumbing fixtures to help reduce fresh water consumption by as much as 30 percent.

 To achieve a project of this magnitude and ensure long-term sustainabilty, the public sector worked directly with the private sector in a P3 that shares financial and operational risk with the environmental industry.
 About 180 architects worldwide worked together on the sustainable design.
-Learn more about this project here.
+Learn more about this project here on our Canada website.

 2. Honolulu, Hawaii

 Believe it or not, Honolulu is one of the most water-insecure cities in North America.
 Being surrounded by the ocean, drinkable/potable supplies are hard to distribute and costly to import, and the local government needs to be careful with the water it does have.
 So, it’s literally recycling it.